 The following day, our client returned to hospital having become incontinent of urine.
 He was transferred by ambulance to the neurosurgery team at a nearby teaching hospital where he underwent an MRI scan.
 This demonstrated an L3/L4 central disc prolapse causing cauda equina compression.
 That night, our client underwent L3 and L4 laminectomy and bilateral L3/4 discectomy.

-As a result of the delay in diagnosis, our client suffered permanent and irreversible damage to his cauda equina.
+As a result of the delay in diagnosis, our client sustained permanent and irreversible damage to his cauda equina.

 - Sensory abnormality: he had absent sensation around the perineum area bilaterally, down the backs of both legs to the calves, intermittent electric shock-type sensation in his legs and feet and no scrotal sensation